Creation of a stoma

 Your bowel will still work as normal but the poo will come out of the stoma into the stoma bag.
 Your stoma just means your bowel opening is in a different place from before.

 Your stoma nurse will show you how to look after your stoma.
 This includes changing your stoma bag and getting rid of used bags.
 They will also talk to you about how to reorder the supplies that you need to manage your stoma.
+Make sure you understand this process so that you feel confident to order them in future.
+You can also ask them what to do if you would like to change the supplier of your stoma bags at any point.

 How do I learn to cope with a stoma?